 Hub airport: An airport with high levels of connecting passengers, which encourages airlines to provide more direct routes and increase frequencies on given routes, reducing travel costs and time.
 Hub airports help move people, products, goods, and services more efficiently.

 In recent years Toronto Pearson has experienced unprecedented growth, now serving as North America’s second-largest airport for international traffic.
-Today, 41 million passengers travel through Toronto Pearson each year, and by 2043, it can expect to serve 65-70 million per year.
+Today, 41 million passengers travel through Toronto Pearson each year, and by the mid-2030s, it can expect to serve 65-70 million per year.

-Today, passengers can reach more than 67% of the world’s economies through daily, non-stop flights from Toronto Pearson.
+Toronto Pearson provides direct, daily service to more than 67% of the world’s economies.
 No other airport in Canada plays this role - that connectivity gives our region and country a competitive advantage over those without this type of direct link to international markets.

 A recently updated study on the economic impact associated with Toronto Pearson found that the number of direct jobs at the airport has grown from 40,000 to 49,000 since 2011.
-In total, Toronto Pearson generates or facilitates 332,000 jobs in Ontario, which accounts for $36.7 billion or 6% of Ontario’s GDP.
-Furthermore, Toronto Pearson anchors an Airport Employment Zone where 300,000 jobs are located, making it the second-largest employment zone in the country.
+In total, Toronto Pearson generates or facilitates 332,000 jobs in Ontario, which accounts for $42 billion or 6.3% of Ontario’s GDP.
+By 2030, it’s estimated that Toronto Pearson could generate and facilitate 542,000 jobs in Ontario.